We’ll check it in a few minutes.

 Quick rule

-Treat a pattern as a “trend” only after you observe it across multiple streams (not hours).
+Treat a pattern as a “trend” only after you observe it across multiple streams.
+A simple baseline is 3–5 sessions with similar time-of-day and format.

 What looks like a trend (but is not)